 The art of gifting - a pandora's box

-Whoever came up with the clich (or adage) its the thought that counts, was seriously misguided.
+Whoever came up with the cliché (or adage) "it's the thought that counts," was seriously misguided.

 Tessa van Staden is EWN's Deputy News Editor in Cape Town.

 3 days ago